Introduction

 Define Meniscus and Its Role in Knee Function

-The C-shaped cartilage structure in your knee plays a vital role, acting as a shock absorber between the femur (thigh bone) and tibia (shin bone).
+The C-shaped cartilage structure in your knee plays a vital role, acting as a between the femur (thigh bone) and tibia (shin bone).
 Each knee joint houses two crescent-shaped cartilages: the medial one on the inner side and the lateral one on the outer side.
 Understanding the functions of the meniscus can help you appreciate its importance in your daily life:

 - Shock Absorption: Think about how your knees bear the weight of your body during every step.
 The meniscus cushions the knee joint, significantly reducing the impact on your bones and allowing you to take over 2 million steps each year without discomfort.

-- Load Distribution: The crescent-shaped cartilage spreads weight evenly throughout the joint, which is essential for maintaining joint health and preventing degeneration.
+- Load Distribution: The crescent-shaped cartilage spreads weight evenly throughout the joint, which is essential for maintaining and preventing degeneration.
 By minimizing localized pressure on the articular cartilage, it helps reduce the risk of cartilage damage and osteoarthritis.

 - Lubrication and Nutrition: The meniscus also plays a role in lubricating the joint, ensuring smooth movement, and providing essential nutrients to the cartilage, which is vital for its health.